christophwaibel/EnergyHubs/CplexEnergyHubs/CISBAT21/README.md

 - 1 = (postprocessing for CISBAT21) write annual solar potentials of 4 sensor points for each of the original 193 surfaces into a csv file.
 That results in 772 actual PV surfaces (193 surfaces are basically split into 4 each).
 Each column of the csv has: 1st row: SP ID; 2nd row: kWh/m2a ; 3rd row: surface area in m2
 - 2 = (For SBE 22 paper with Yufei Zhang).
 Runs the same CISBAT21 energy hub, but multiple times, using stochastich solar profiles.
 Building loads and other inputs remain deterministic

+**For mode 2 (SBE22 paper):**

+**Before running the program**

+Replace files in "\\input_stochastic" with your stochastic solar profiles.
+Use the same naming convention as the example files provided there (`Risch_2020_solar_scenario_<index>'` .
+So if you have generated 40 stochastic scenarios, please have one csv file per scenario.
+If there are roof surface profiles that are deterministic, just have those sensorpoints identical in each of the scenario csv files.
+(Actually, maybe we want to run this code ONLY with Facade points, so the effect of the stochastic profiles is stronger.
+We can argue, it is an urban scenario where the roof surfaces are utilized by roof terraces and urban agrictulture, or so.)
+* Modify the `SurfaceAreas.csv` in the "input_deterministic" to match with your solar profile files.
+So if you have 772 sensor points, the `SurfaceAreas.csv` should also contain 772 areas.
+In the example files, there are only 193.
+* In `SurfaceAreas.csv`, you can ignore the first two columns (`Building` and `SurfaceIndex`), just put any name in there.
+What is important is the 4th columne (`Roof`) that indicates whether it is a roof surface, because that will determine the cost of the PV sizing.
+Also important is the last column `usefularea` in m², because that tells the energyhub how much area we have available per surface

+**When running the program**

+* double click the .exe file.
+Make sure it sits in a folder that contains sub-folders `input_stochastic` and `input_deterministic`
+* enter `2` ; that's telling the program to run the script for your inputs.
+* It will ask for a path, but you can hit Enter and it will take the currend file path of the .exe
+* It will loop through all your stochastic scenarios and create 5 results files (per epsilon cut) for each of them
+* Done

 ### Inputs
 Per sample, the program needs a csv file pair:
 1. `<City>_<year>_demand.csv`